schulterklopfer/IcyWallet/README.md

 ## Features

-* Runs on just about any Raspberry Pi with no screen necessary
-* Boots directly into the wallet app with functioning audio
+* Boots directly into the wallet app with functioning audio and braille support (via BRLTTY)
 * All interactions designed for the best possible accessible experience
-* Generates hierarchical deterministic wallets with mnemonic backup seeds
+* Generates hierarchical deterministic wallets with mnemonic seeds for safe backup
 * Uses the proven and reliable [BitcoinJS](https://bitcoinjs.org) library

 ## Audio Previews